Epson and the Environment

 To expand the resource reuse and recycling loop, work with customers, communities, and others in the industry to collect and recycle end-of-life products in countries around the world.

 Epson's Global Collection and Recycling Systems

-Collection and recycling program of imaging equipment
+Collection and recycling programs for imaging equipment:

-Collection and recycling program of cartridges
+Collection and recycling programs for cartridges:

 Collection Trends for Products and Cartridges

 The European WEEE (waste electrical and electronic equipment) directive has been effective since 2005, and has been reflected in national legislation.
 To comply with the European WEEE directive, Epson is building recycling systems in each country.
 Moreover, Epson implements environmentally-conscious design in response to the WEEE directive 2012, that requires manufacturers to increase recyclability of products.
 Epson also acts quickly to comply with similar legislation that is expected to be adopted in EMEA1 nations that are not EU member states.